Tanzu-Solutions-Engineering/code-robots/README.md

 links to your snyk dashboard, web gateway and cloud foundry apps manager.
 The default setting for snyk dashboard is: `https://app.snyk.io/org/pivotal-demo/`.
 The default setting for apps manager
 is: `https://console.run.pivotal.io/`.
 The default setting for the web gateway is `((base_route))-web-gui.cfapps.io`
+* OPTIONAL: If you are attempting the "Extended" demo, you will need to set `SNYK_TOKEN` in `variables.yml` The SNYK_TOKEN can be found in Snyk Dashboard -> Account Settings.

 # Setup
 1. Setup [Github integration](https://app.snyk.io/org/pivotal-demo/integrations) and make sure that all 5 projects are listed in your Dashboard.